 Over these many months we’ve all had a lot of new stressors in our lives.
 A stressor is an external something that has the potential to create a physiological and neurological response in your body.
 This response is called a stress response.
 When your body becomes mentally and physically ready for fight (take on the lion), flight (run from the lion), or freeze (stand still and be eaten by the lion).

 To put it in context.
 We've been hit heavy and hard with uncontrollable events over the last 19 months.
 We've responded to every single one by dealing with it in some way.
 "Dealing with it", takes mental and physical energy in ways that we're not always aware.

 For me, I've been feeling as if my skin is a little thinner.
-I'm quick to tears.
+I'm quick to cry.
 I get frustrated easier with people.
-I'm a little sad, cuz' I can't make plans for anything.
+I'm a little sad, cuz' I can't make plans.
 Some days I'm just really tired, and tired of working so hard at not being tired.

 We've been chronically running from the lion for so long, we're exhausted.

-The bottom line is, if you're not replenishing the physiological and neurological energy your body takes to handle a stressor, eventually your resourcefulness diminishes.
+The bottom line, if you're not replenishing the physiological and neurological energy your body takes to handle a stressor, eventually your resourcefulness diminishes.

 Emily and Amelia Nagoski, sister authors of, Burnout: The Secret to Unlocking the Stress Cycle say that "in this upside-down world we live in stress itself will kill you faster than a stressor will unless you do something to complete the stress response cycle."

 Stressful events aren't always bad for us.
 They can make things happen, quickly.
 However, the way you react to stressors, especially chronic stressors that continue for an extended period of time, can cause serious health issues.

 So even though the pandemic lion continues to pace around us, you have the ability to let your body know you're safe.
 Let your body know it's okay to stop running.
 Here's some practical ways to close your stress response cycle: